 We Help You Cover the Costs of Clearwater Brain Injuries

-At Dolman Law Group, we understand you have concerns about finances after a brain injury.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we understand you have concerns about finances after a brain injury.
 We know you are likely worried about the cost of filing a lawsuit, and that because you are unable to return to full employment, you are uncertain if you can afford legal help.
 Not only do we offer a free consultation to victims of brain injury, but if we agree to take your case, we take the case on a contingency basis.
 This means the attorney handling your case will not collect any lawyer’s fees for their services unless they secure a settlement or judgment in your case.

-If you or a loved one suffered a brain injury in Clearwater and you are uncertain what steps to take next, contact Dolman Law Group or call us today at 833-552-7274 for a free consultation.
+If you or a loved one suffered a brain injury in Clearwater and you are uncertain what steps to take next, contact Sibley Dolman Gipe Accident Injury Lawyers, PA or call us today at 833-552-7274 for a free consultation.